6 Essential Oils To Use On Your Next Self-Care Day

 Calming, Grounding, and Relaxing

 This is a blend that I’ve used for years and adore.
 It helps promote relaxation in the body and helps clear your mind, which helps encourage grounding.
-Chamomile helps alleviate sad and anxious feelings, lavender helps calm your mind and body, and ylang-ylang helps to promote positive feelings.
-Now, doesn’t that sound like a powerful trio to help you rest and recharge?
-I find this scent most potent when I take time to meditate or engage in mindfulness activities.
+Chamomile helps alleviate sad and anxious feelings, lavender helps calm your mind and body, and ylang-ylang helps to promote positive emotions.
+Doesn’t that sound like a powerful trio to help you rest and recharge?
+I find this scent most potent when I meditate or engage in mindfulness activities.
 However, you can also do more active self-care activities and diffusing in the room to reap the benefits.

 To make this blend, you’ll need three oils: chamomile, lavender, and ylang-ylang.
 This blend can only be diffused and cannot be used topically or internally.
-Add to your diffuser five lavender drops, three chamomile drops, and two ylang-ylang drops.
+Add five lavender drops, three chamomile drops, and two ylang-ylang drops to your diffuser.
 Turn on your diffuser and inhale that wonderful scent.

 Geranium